Boston–Edison Historic District: Original residents

-One of the earliest residents of the Boston–Edison neighborhood, Henry Ford, was also one of the most well-known.
+One of the earliest residents of the Boston-Edison neighborhood, Henry Ford, was also one of the most well-known.
 In 1907, Ford had a brick and limestone Italian Renaissance Revival residence built at the corner of Edison and Second at a cost of $483,253.
-Ford and his wife, Clara, moved in the next year, living in the neighborhood until 1915, when they relocated to Fair Lane, their estate in Dearborn.
+Ford and his wife, Clara, moved in the next year, residing in the neighborhood until 1915, when they moved to Fair Lane, their estate in Dearborn.
 During the time that Ford lived in Boston–Edison, his introduction of the Model T, mass production methods, and wage-price theories revolutionized American industry.
-Above the garage (behind the house), Henry Ford built a machine shop for his son Edsel to support and encourage Edsel's interest in automobile design.
-A State of Michigan Historical Marker, describing the history and significance of the home, is located on the front lawn.
+Henry Ford built a machine shop above the garage, situated behind the house for his son Edsel to support and encourage Edsel's interest in automobile design.
+A historical marker issued by the State of Michigan, describing the history and significance of the home, is located on the front lawn.

-Henry Ford was only the first of many automotive pioneers to live in the Boston–Edison community.
+Henry Ford was only the first of many automotive pioneers to live in the Boston–Edison neighborhood.
 Ford's early business partners and Ford Motor Company stockholders James Couzens and Horace Rackham also built homes near Ford's in Boston–Edison.
 (Two other Ford stockholders, John Dodge, and Alexander Y. Malcomson, lived in the adjoining Arden Park-East Boston neighborhood.)
 They were followed by other early and important Ford collaborators such as Peter E. Martin, C. Harold Wills, and Clarence W. Avery.
-In addition, other early automobile pioneers such as Walter Briggs Sr. of Briggs Manufacturing Co, four of the Fisher brothers (of Fisher Body), Charles Lambert of Regal Motor Car Co., John W. Drake of Hupp Motor Car Co., and William E. Metzger of Cadillac and E-M-F. likewise built homes in Boston–Edison.
+In addition, other pioneers in the early automobile industry such as Walter Briggs Sr. of Briggs Manufacturing Co, four of the Fisher brothers (of Fisher Body), Charles Lambert of Regal Motor Car Co., John W. Drake from Hupp Motor Car Co., and William E. Metzger from Cadillac and E-M-F. likewise built homes in Boston–Edison.